-- Banana yucca (Yucca baccata) – Banana yucca is a Southwestern native plant that needs very little water and no maintenance.
-The spiky leaves can reach heights of 2 to 3 feet.
+- Banana yucca (Yucca baccata) - Banana yucca is a Southwestern native plant that needs very little water and no maintenance.
+The spiky leaves can reach heights of 2 to 3 feet (61-91 cm.).
 It can take several years for a banana yucca to bloom, and it often dies soon after the flowers fade.

-- Soapweed yucca (Y. glauca) – This is another Southwestern type.
-Soapweed yucca produces 3- to 4-foot flower spikes, loaded with large white flowers.
+- Soapweed yucca (Y. glauca) - This is another Southwestern type.
+Soapweed yucca produces 3 to 4 foot (1 m.) flower spikes, loaded with large white flowers.
 It thrives when left to its own devices in a sunny location.

-- Bear Grass yucca (Y. smalliana) – The leaves of this Southeastern native are softer than those of most yuccas, so they are safe to plant around people.
-Bear grass is spectacular when in bloom, and flowers produce a strong fragrance in the evening.
+- Beargrass yucca (Y. smalliana) - The leaves of this Southeastern native are softer than those of most yuccas, so they are safe to plant around people.
+Beargrass yucca is spectacular when in bloom and flowers produce a strong fragrance in the evening.

-- Spanish Bayonet (Y. aloifolia) – Keep this Southeastern yucca away from walkways and places where children play.
-It produces three stems of varying heights, each filled with densely packed, rigid, sharply pointed spikes.
-It’s easy to see where this plant got its name.
-Expect dense flower clusters up to 2 feet long in summer.
+- Spanish Bayonet (Y. aloifolia) - Keep this Southeastern yucca away from walkways and places where children play.
+Spanish bayonet yucca produces three stems of varying heights, each filled with densely packed, rigid, sharply pointed spikes.
+It's easy to see where this plant got its name.
+Expect dense flower clusters up to 2 feet (61 cm.) long in summer.
 The Spanish dagger (Y. gloriosa) is a closely related and equally dangerous plant.

-- Adam’s Needle (Y. filamentosa) – The 2 1/2-foot long pointed leaves of this Southeastern native arise directly from the ground.
-The drama begins when the plant sends up a 6-foot flower stalk that holds an abundance of pleasantly fragrant, bell-shaped flowers.
-Like the Spanish bayonet, it shouldn’t be planted in areas where it may come in contact with people.
+- Adam's Needle (Y. filamentosa) - The 2 1/2 foot (76 cm.) long, pointed leaves of this Southeastern native arise directly from the ground.
+The drama begins when the plant sends up a 6 foot (2 m.) flower stalk that holds an abundance of pleasantly fragrant, bell-shaped flowers.
+Like the Spanish bayonet, Adam's Needle shouldn't be planted in areas where it may come in contact with people.